3tuxedo/3tuxedo.github.io/README.md

 ## 👩🏼‍💻 Experience

+**Premium Support Engineer** @ [SUSE](https://suse.com/) _(October 2023 - Present)_
+  - Supports dedicated customer as the subject matter expert for SUSE Rancher, RKE1, RKE2, and other kubernetes-related software.
+  - Troubleshoots and provides resolution or workaround to customer’s technical issues in timely fashion.
+  - Shares knowledge by writing technical documents and pro-actively sending helpful technical information to customer with goal of solving problems before they arise.

 **IT Manager** @ [August Mack Environmental Inc.](https://augustmack.com/) _(Feb 2023 - Present)_ <br>
 Environmental consulting firm with 7 locations and 200+ employees across the Midwest and Northeast USA
   - Built tech support structure